DigitalHarborFoundation/pi-portal-v1/src/lessons/html-attributes.md

 ## Objectives and Overview

+This lesson provides an overview of HTML attributes.
+You'll take a look at some common HTML attributes such as classes and ids.
+Additionally, this lesson contains examples about setting HTML attributes.

 ### Lesson Objectives

 - Be able to explain what an HTML attribute is and describe common uses.
+- Understand and explain how to set attributes on HTML elements.

 ### CSTA Standards